 Once a customer has been created, invoices/plans will need to be attached to a customer.
-This will allow payments be be deducted from the customer's account.
-There are 2 invoice models that can be choosen for this component:
+This will allow payments to be deducted from the customer's account.
+There are 2 invoice models that can be chosen for this component:

 1. On- Demand Model